wso2/docs-devant/en/docs/ai/deploy-an-ai-agent-created-using-wso2-ballerina-integrator.md

 ![Deploy an AI Agent Created Using WSO2 Ballerina Integrator](../assets/img/ai/deploy-bi/deploy.gif){.cInlineImage-full}

-## Step 8: Configure Environment Variables
+## Step 8: Configure environment variables

 1. Once the build succeeds, your integration will be **automatically deployed** to the **Development** environment.
 2. Click **Configure to Continue** to enter any required API keys or tokens.